misterdustinface/Style-Guides/java.md

   - Decouple packages/projects from each other.
   - Invert dependencies with interfaces.
   - Utilize design patterns, but only when they improve readability.
+  - Tagging interfaces must be used to better describe design patterns.